Internal bicategories: Internal bicategories

 As in the case of category objects in 2-categories, when the ambient 2-category is $\CAT$ or $\SMC$, we modify the definition of 2-category object to allow $C_0$ and $C_1$ to be large categories.
 A similar remark applies to the upcoming definitions of dicategory object and bicategory object, and we will not repeat it there.

 In a 2-category $M=(M_0, M_1, M_2)$, the pair $(M_0, M_1)$ of objects and morphisms, and the pair $(M_1, M_2)$ of morphisms and 2-morphisms both form categories in their own right.
 Similarly, the pairs $(C_0, C_1)$ and $(C_1,C_2)$ extracted from a 2-category object form category objects. \begin{prop} Let $C=(C_0, C_1, C_2)$ be a 2-category object in the 2-category $\cC$.
 The pair $(C_0,C_1)$ forms a category object in $\cC$, while the pair $(C_1, C_2)$ forms a not-necessarily fibrant category object in $\cC$---see Remark~\ref{rem-nnf}.

-If $\cC$ is the 2-category of categories, then for fixed objects $a,b \in C_0$, let $C_1(a,b)$ be the subcategory of $C_1$ whose objects have source $a$ and target $b$ and whose morphisms have source the identity on $a$ and target the identity on $b$, and let $C_2(a,b)$ be the subcategory of $C_2$ whose objects have source source $a$ and target target $b$ and whose morphisms have source source the identity on $a$ and target target the identity on $b$.
+If $\cC$ is $\CAT$, then for fixed objects $a,b \in C_0$, let $C_1(a,b)$ be the subcategory of $C_1$ whose objects have source $a$ and target $b$ and whose morphisms have source the identity on $a$ and target the identity on $b$, and let $C_2(a,b)$ be the subcategory of $C_2$ whose objects have source source $a$ and target target $b$ and whose morphisms have source source the identity on $a$ and target target the identity on $b$.
 In this case the pair $(C_1(a,b),C_2(a,b))$ forms a category object in $\CAT$. \end{prop} \begin{proof} The pair of objects $(C_0,C_1)$ may be equipped with the data [F1-1], [F1-2], [F2-15], [F2-16], and [F2-12], subject to the axioms [F3-23], [F3-24], [F3-25], and [F3-17].
 These are precisely the requirements for a category object.
 Similarly the pair of objects $(C_1,C_2)$ may be equipped with the data [F1-3], [F1-4], [F2-1], [F2-2], and [F2-3], subject to the axioms [F3-1], [F3-2], [F3-3], and [F3-4].
 These are precisely the requirements for a category object, except that it may not be the case that $s \times t: C_2 \ra C_1 \times C_1$ is a fibration.
 However, when $\cC=\CAT$, if we restrict to the subcategories $C_1(a,b)$ and $C_2(a,b)$, then the condition that $s \times t: C_2 \ra C_1 \times_{C_0 \times C_0} C_1$ be a fibration implies that $s \times t: C_2(a,b) \ra C_1(a,b) \times C_1(a,b)$ is a fibration. \end{proof}